Investor Home

 Emerging Markets

-Additional difficulties include political uncertainty, lack of company information, lack of liquidity, trading and custodial difficulties, confidentiality and insider trading problems, as well as even higher transactions costs compared with developed countries.
+While emerging markets have become much easier to purchase, thanks to mutual funds and ETFs (like Vanguard's VWO), concerns include include political uncertainty, lack of company information, lack of liquidity, trading and custodial difficulties, confidentiality and insider trading problems, as well as even higher transactions costs compared with developed countries.
 However, emerging markets as a group have much lower volatility than the individual markets because of low correlations between the markets.
 Industries play a larger role in explaining return of developing markets, while country differences play a larger role in the emerging markets.
-The Emerging Markets Companion is a site that offers news and quotes on emerging markets.
-See also All That Glitters is Gold? by Kristine Lino and Bruce Clarke of PanAgora Asset Management, Peregrine Asset Management, and this Mutual Fund Cafe article on the surge in buying of emerging market funds.

 Home Page Table of Contents Search